 Introduction to South Milwaukee, Wisconsin

 South Milwaukee, Wisconsin, in Milwaukee county, is 9 miles S of Milwaukee, Wisconsin.
-There are 21,256 residents in the city.

 South Milwaukee History